 The main cause of the fall of the Roman Empire is still a topic of debate among historians, maybe because it is a symbol of what we fear about our own civilization.
 There are many different theories about why a superpower that ruled for 500 years crumbled and fell, but most scholars degree that it wasn’t one event, but a series of factors that caused a steady decline.
 Alexander Demandt, for example, had 210 different theories and even more emerged afterwards.
+See below for possible causes of the fall of the roman empire.

 - Conflict between the Emperor and the Senate